winfeigle/phase-3-sql-select-and-update/README.md

-# Inserting, Selecting, Updating, and Deleting Database Rows
+# SQL Insert, Select, Update and Delete

+## Learning Goals

+- Use the `INSERT INTO` command to insert data (i.e. rows) into a database table
+- Use `SELECT` statements to select data from a database table
+- Use the `WHERE` clause to select data from specific table rows
+- Use comparison operators, like `<` or `>`, to select specific data
+- Use `UPDATE` statements to update data within a database table
+- Use `DELETE` statements to delete data from a database table

-## Overview
+## Introduction

 In this lesson, we'll cover different ways to manipulate and select data from SQL database tables.

-## Objectives

-1. Use the `INSERT INTO` command to insert data (i.e. rows) into a database table
-2. Use `SELECT` statements to select data from a database table
-3. Use the `WHERE` clause to select data from specific table rows
-4. Use comparison operators, like `<` or `>`, to select specific data
-5. Use `UPDATE` statements to update data within a database table
-6. Use `DELETE` statements to delete data from a database table

 ## Setting Up Our Database